Chapter 1: Introduction

 Aims for FAIR Computational Workflows (RQ3)

-Computational Workflows (or Scientific Workflows) are used to structure and automate data analysis pipelines so they can be scalable, portable and explainable [Atkinson 2017], and as a side-effect of these features can significantly improve reproducibility [Cohen-Boulakia 2017].
-There exists, however, a plethora of workflow systems and languages [Leipzig 2021, Amstutz 2021], although recent efforts have created the Common Workflow Language [Crusoe 2022] as a standard representation with that is executable by multiple engines.
+There exists a plethora of workflow systems and languages [Leipzig 2021, Amstutz 2021], with recent efforts creating the Common Workflow Language [Crusoe 2022] as a standard representation with FAIR metadata capabilities that is executable by multiple engines.

-Notably, workflow definitions themselves can be considered FAIR scholarly outputs [Goble 2020] and are published in repositories including Dockstore [Yuen 2021] and WorkflowHub [Goble 2021].
+Notably, workflow definitions themselves can be considered FAIR scholarly outputs [Goble 2020]—FAIR Computational Workflows which are published in repositories like Dockstore [Yuen 2021] and WorkflowHub [Goble 2021].
 One could consider computational workflows as a kind of FAIR Research Software [de Visser 2023], but by their nature workflows also encourage the FAIR principles (e.g. preparing a computational tool for a workflow system [Brack 2022a] may include publishing it in a container registry).
-Workflow systems are also useful for creating and consuming FAIR Digital Objects [Wittenburg 2022a], and in addition workflow systems commonly provide explicit provenance logs of their executions.
+Workflow systems are also useful for creating and consuming FAIR Digital Objects [Wittenburg 2022b], and in addition workflow systems commonly provide explicit provenance logs of their executions.

 Approaches to describing workflow provenance in a machine-readable format were initially diverse [Cruz 2009], and later converged on the use of ontologies [Missier 2010], most notably using W3C PROV-O [Lebo 2013a] but with various specializations [Garijo 2011, Garijo 2012, Missier 2013, Belhajjame 2015, Cuevas-Vicenttín 2016].

-The tendency for workflow provenance models to diverge may be down to differences in the execution semantics of different workflow systems – which if accurately reflected in provenance means further differences at this level.
+The tendency for workflow provenance models to diverge may be down to differences in the execution semantics of different workflow systems—which if accurately reflected in provenance means further differences at this level.
 This in turn leads to incompatibility of provenance traces and lack of common tooling.
-In addition execution details may obscure the link from the computational procesesses and the final workflow data outputs that researchers ultimately care more about than the intricacies of the workflow engine.
+In addition execution details may obscure the link from the computational procesesses and the final workflow data outputs, which researchers ultimately care more about than the intricacies of the workflow engine.

 The third research question from these considerations is therefore: